 Blue Green Swiches

 Dogs don’t have to suffer the pain of osteoarthritis – no matter their age.
-It is therefore important for you to recognise the signs of osteoarthritis and seek veterinary advice, and help, to provide your pet with the pain relief they need.
+It is, therefore, important for you to recognize the signs of osteoarthritis and seek veterinary advice and help to provide your pet with the pain relief they need.

 Overweight dogs have an increased risk of osteoarthritis